Stieneee/simple-zstd/README.md

 [![Build Status](https://travis-ci.org/Stieneee/simple-zstd.svg?branch=master)](https://travis-ci.org/Stieneee/simple-zstd)
 [![License](https://badgen.net/badge/license/MIT/blue)](https://choosealicense.com/licenses/mit/)

-Node.js interface to system installed zstandard (zstd).
+Node.js interface to system installed Zstandard (zstd).

 ## "Simple"-ZSTD

 The package name is inspired by another simple-git which is a wrapper around the git binary installed on the system.
 In summary this package, like simple-git, attempts to provide a lightweight wrapper around the system installed ZSTD binary.
-This provides a more stable package in comparison to a package that builds against a library at the cost of having to manage child process.
+This provides a more stable package in comparison to a package that builds against a library at the cost of being dependant on a system installed dependency.

 A few additional features have made there way into version 2 including a class that will attempt to pre-start child processes before they are need for the most latency concerned applications.